Dog Urine Scorch & Burn Marks on Grass – Solutions & Ideas

 Shade Tolerant Seeds

-Graminex shade-tolerant grass seed is formulated from a mix of 6 different grass species.
+Graminex shade-tolerant grass seed is made from a mix of 6 different grass species.
 The product was designed by experts specifically for shaded gardens & the broad mix of grass seeds creates the perfect balance which is ideal for growth, colour & hardiness.

 We used this grass seed as part of our seed mix & were delighted with the outcome – see here.